Shopify/mobile-buy-sdk-android/README.md

 ```
 Learn more about [GraphQL errors](http://graphql.org/learn/validation/)

+#### GraphError

-Second type of errors for either a `QueryGraphCall` or `MutationGraphCall` requests is defined by `GraphError` abstraction that represents more critical kind of error for query execution.
-You should expect next list of possible types of such errors:
+Second type of errors for either a `QueryGraphCall` or `MutationGraphCall` requests is defined by hierarchy of `GraphError` abstraction that represents more critical kind of error for query execution.
+This kind of errors will be notified in `GraphCall.Callback#onFailure` callback call.
+You should expect next types of such errors:

 - `GraphError` generic error when `GraphCall` can't be executed due to uknown reason
 - `GraphCallCanceledError` error when `GraphCall` has been canceled
 - `GraphHttpError` error when `GraphCall` executed but http response status code is not from 200 series
-- `GraphNetworkError` error when `GraphCall` can't be executed due to network issues like timeouts, network not available at the moment, etc.
+- `GraphNetworkError` error when `GraphCall` can't be executed due to network issues like timeouts, network is offline, etc.
-- `GraphParseError` error when `GraphCall` executed but parsing JSON response has failed.
+- `GraphParseError` error when `GraphCall` executed but parsing JSON response has failed

+To handle this type of erros:

 ```java
 GraphClient graphClient = ...;